githubich/kuzi/README.md

 In this example, Catalan would be taught by Admin Teacher in the class of 1st on Monday at 9 AM for 1 hour

 ### Notes
-* I know this is guide can be hard to follow, I'll try my best to improve this procedure
+* I know that [this section](#set-up) can be hard to follow, I'll try my best to improve this procedure

 About users, classes, scheduling & subjects:
 * You can create as many as you wish